 There was a giant sand castle competition, rock pool ramble, beach clean, craft sessions at the marine centre and the RNLI display.

-Clare and myself chatted with many families during the day, most of them on holiday, from all over the country.
+We chatted with many families during the day, most of them on holiday, from all over the country.
 It was good to hear a lot of people had some awareness of the problem of marine litter.
 Some were already doing their bit to clean up the beaches and reducing their own plastic use.
 We hope others went away with something to think about.
 We did get a lot of positive feedback regarding our dives for debris and possibly some new volunteers which is always good!

 We were kept well hydrated with free cups of tea and cake from the marine centre.
 Thank you to the Polzeath Marine Conservation Group for looking after us so well.